qteatime/kate/docs/source/dev/manual/web/basics.rst

 at the end of this address for the contents it needs to load, and then proceeds to display the contents to you.

-The contents are likely a :term:`HTML page`; a structured documentent that contains text, and may contain code and other interactive elements.
+The contents are likely a :term:`HTML` page; a structured documentent that contains text, and may contain code and other interactive elements.
 Most HTML pages are not self-contained, but rather include references to external resources within it.
 For example, a page that includes